chowjee/ExamplesExtractor/Exercises/19_Classes_and_Objects/Exercise2/task.md

 Building on the previous exercise, ignore case when testing for palindromes.
 "Bob" should now be a palindrome.

-HINT: Use the `toLowerCase` member function to compare both strings in lower case instead.
+HINT: Use the `toLowerCase` member function to check whether a string with all lower case characters is a palindrome.
 Alternatively, you can use `toUpperCase`.